Healthy Homes Assessment Upper Hutt

 Home Assessments Upper Hutt for Rental Properties

-There are many things to be able to examine when conducting the home evaluation to determine if your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
-There are a few examples:
+There are many concerns to be able to examine during the home assessment to see if your rental property meets the requirements of the Healthy Homes Standard.
+A few examples are:

-The consequences of not having the Healthy home in relation to regulations under the Residential Tenancies Act and consequently being on the wrong side of an ruling on tenancy services ruling can have a significant impact for property owners and landlords.
-For expert guidance, contact us today to schedule your rental property house evaluation.
+The consequences of not having the Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently being in the wrong of a tenant solutions ruling can be extremely costly for property owners and landlords.
+For specialist advice get in touch today to book your rental property house evaluation.

 home assessments for rental properties